jiazhihao/TASO/INSTALL.md

 # TASO Installation

 TASO can be built from source code using the following instructions.
-We also provides several prebuild docker images with all dependencies preinstalled.
+We also provide prebuilt TAOS docker images with all dependencies preinstalled.

 ## Install from Source